-Martin Kretschmer is Professor of Intellectual Property Law in the School of Law, University of Glasgow, and Director of CREATe.
+Martin Kretschmer is Professor of Intellectual Property Law in the School of Law, University of Glasgow, and Director of CREATe (www.create.ac.uk, an interdisciplinary research centre established in 2012 jointly by AHRC, EPSRC and ESRC).
 From 2000-2012, he was Director of the Centre for Intellectual Property Policy & Management (CIPPM) at Bournemouth University (www.cippm.org.uk).
 From 1996-1999 he was a postdoctoral research fellow at Cass Business School, City University, London (ESRC Media Economics and Media Culture programme).

-Martin says: “My stock in trade is the empirical analysis of intellectual property law.
-I am also interested in the genealogy of the norms governing an information society (www.copyrighthistory.org).”
+Martin says: “My stock in trade is the empirical analysis of intellectual property and information law.
+I am also interested in cultural economics, the theory of regulation and the history of ideas, in particularly the genealogy of the norms governing an information society (www.copyrighthistory.org).”

-In 2012 Martin was working on four independent reports for the UK Intellectual Property Office and the UK Cabinet Office–
+Martin has worked on many independent reports for the UK Intellectual Property Office, the UK Cabinet Office, and the European Parliament.

 - M. Favale, M. Kretschmer (2012), ‘An Analysis of the Public Consultation on Open Standards: Open Opportunities’

 [both published on 1 November 2012 at http://www.cabinetoffice.gov.uk/resource-library/open-standards-consultation-documents) and cited in the UK Government’s justification of the new Open Standards policy: http://www.cabinetoffice.gov.uk/news/government-bodies-must-comply-open-standards-principles, pp. 9, 14, 20]

 - M. Kretschmer (2011) ESRC project on Copyright Levies (as part of a fellowship at the UK Intellectual Property Office):